seanreed1111/sql-recipes/recipes.md

 +----------+
 ```

-## Sometimes it’s desirable to break a set of rows into subgroups and summarize each group.
+## Sometimes it’s desirable to break a set of rows into subgroups and SUMmarize each group.
 Do this by using aggregate functions in conjunction with a GROUP BY clause.
 To deterMINe the number of messages per sender, group the rows by sender name, count how many times each name occurs, and display the names with the counts:
 ```sql
 SELECT sender, COUNT(*) FROM mail
 GROUP BY sender;